Nikola283/Int_SQL_Project/README.md

 ## Conclusion

-- This project demonstrates how SQL can be used not only for querying data, but for driving strategic business decisions.
+- This project demonstrates how SQL can be used beyond reporting—serving as a foundation for customer analytics, retention strategy, and revenue optimization.
-- By combining customer segmentation, cohort analysis, and retention logic, the analysis uncovers actionable insights to improve revenue stability and customer lifetime value.
+- The analysis highlights how structured queries and business logic can directly inform strategic decision-making in an e-commerce environment.